Marc Polmans

 Marc David Polmans (born 2 May 1997) is a South African-born Australian professional tennis player.

-Polmans has a career high ATP singles ranking of World No. 116 achieved on 12 October 2020.
-He also has a career high ATP doubles ranking of World No. 68 achieved on 16 October 2017.
-He won the 2015 Australian Open boys' doubles title with fellow Australian Jake Delaney, defeating Hubert Hurkacz and Alex Molčan in the final.
-He reached the semifinal of the 2017 Australian Open doubles with Andrew Whittington.
+He has a career-high ATP singles ranking of No. 116 achieved on 12 October 2020 and a best doubles ranking of world No. 21 achieved on 27 July 2026.
+Polmans has won three ATP Tour doubles titles.
+He also reached the 2026 Australian Open men's doubles final with compatriot Jason Kubler, and the 2026 Wimbledon mixed doubles final with Storm Hunter.

-Personal life

-He supports Collingwood in the Australian Football League.

-Career

-2012–2015: Career beginnings
+Junior career

+Polmans had good results on the ITF junior circuit.
+He won the boys' doubles title at the 2015 Australian Open, with compatriot Jake Delaney.
+The pair defeated Hubert Hurkacz and Alex Molčan in the final.

+Professional career

+2012–2015: First professional matches

 Polmans turned pro in 2012 and ended the year with a ranking of 1813.
-Over the next three years, Polmans played predominantly in the ITF Futures tour.
-Polmans won his first title with Steven de Waard at the Australia F9 Futures in 2014.
-The pair won five more future titles in 2015.
+Over the next three years, he played predominantly in the ITF Men's Tour.
+The Aussie won his first title with Steven de Waard at the Australia F9, a Futures-level event, in 2014.
+The pair won five more titles the next year.

 Polmans reached the second round of qualifying in the 2015 Australian Open where he defeated Jordi Samper-Montaña in the first round before losing to Tim Smyczek.

-2016–2017: Ranking increase
+2016–2017: Australian doubles semifinal, ATP singles debut

 Polmans commenced 2016 with a singles ranking of 841.
-He lost in the first round of qualifying for the 2016 Australian Open.
+He lost in the first round of qualifying at the 2016 Australian Open.

 In June 2016, Polmans won his first singles title in Mozambique F1.
 This was followed by another title the following week.
 Over the next 3 months, Polmans reached a further 6 finals, winning 2 including one in Alice Springs.
 In November, Polmans reached his first ATP Challenger Tour final in Canberra.
 He lost to compatriot James Duckworth in straight sets.
 He ended 2016 with a ranking of No. 226.

-Polmans commenced 2017 at the Happy Valley Challenger where he lost in round 1.
-Polmans lost in round 1 of 2017 Australian Open – Men's singles qualifying.
-In the doubles, Polmans paired with Andrew Whittington where they reached the semi-final.
-Polmans made the 2nd round of the 2017 French Open – Men's singles qualifying.
-Polmans received a wildcard entry to the 2017 Croatia Open, marking his first singles main draw appearance on the ATP World Tour.
-He faced Alessandro Giannessi but lost in round 1.
+Polmans commenced 2017 at the Happy Valley Challenger with a loss.
+Polmans lost in the 2017 Australian Open qualifying first round.
+In doubles, Polmans with Andrew Whittington as a wildcard pair, reached the semifinals.
+Polmans made the second round of the French Open qualifying.

+He received a wildcard entry to the 2017 Croatia Open, marking his first singles main draw appearance on the ATP World Tour but lost to Alessandro Giannessi.
 In July, Polmans made the main draw of the Citi Open in Washington as a lucky loser, losing to Jared Donaldson.
 Polmans ended the year on the Challenger circuit with his best result being a semi-final appearance at Canberra.
 Polmans ended 2017 with a singles ranking of No. 323 and doubles ranking of No. 70.